 Saving our Sewers, the Environment and Money

-Fat, Oil and Grease (FOG’s) are a major culprit for plumbing systems.
+- F.O.G.
+(Fat, Oil and Grease) is a major culprit for plumbing system blockages.
 These should NEVER be put down the drain.
 Don’t run hot water over them – you’re just pushing the problem down the pipe where they will cool, harden and eventually clog.

 - Feminine Hygiene Products